-- Field-based teaching and learning activity forms an integral and important part of many courses delivered by the Fenner School of Environment & Society.
-For this course, this includes a 5 day field trip.
-Fieldwork activities are designed to allow you put the skills you’ve learned in the classroom into practice in new environments and provide powerful enrichment to student learning.
+Field-based teaching and learning activity forms an integral and important part of many courses delivered by the Fenner School of Environment & Society.
+Fieldwork activities are designed to allow you to put the skills you have learned into practice in new environments and provide powerful enrichment to student learning.
 Students should contact the Course Convenor if they have any questions.

 If you do not meet the requisites for this course, it may be possible to receive a permission code.
 If you are prompted for a permission code on ISIS, please request one online via the following form.